wdporter/i-am-that-ebook/src/78-all-knowledge-is-ignorance/readme.md

 <p><b>M:</b> The mind ceased producing events.
 The ancient and ceaseless search
 stopped — I wanted nothing, expected nothing, accepted nothing as my own.
-There was no ‘me’ left to strive for.
+There was no “me” left to strive for.
 Even the bare “I am” faded away.
 The other thing that I noticed was that I lost all my habitual certainties.
 Earlier, I was sure of so many things: now I am sure of nothing.
 But I feel that I have lost nothing by not knowing because all my knowledge was false.
 My